 No matter the size of your lawn, a good irrigation system saves you time and money, as well as reduces water waste.
 Improving the efficiency of your watering system can also improve the health of your lawn, garden and flowerbeds.

-When the warmer weather rolls around, it’s time to start thinking about preparing your irrigation system for spring.
+When the warmer weather rolls around, it’s time to start thinking about spring sprinkler maintenance.
 However, the sprinkler system startup process can be a big job.
 Depending on the size of your property, setting up a sprinkler system for the season can take up to two hours or more.
 As with any big job, getting your irrigation system ready for spring is faster and easier if you know how to do it.

 How to Start Up a Sprinkler System in 4 Easy Steps